avanderw/skill-tracker/README.md

 > See the [support](#support) section to setup your environment to build the project.

-The below snipped will download the source and build it.
+The below snippet will download the source and build it.
 ```shell script
 $ git clone https://github.com/avanderw/skill-tracker.git
 $ cd skill-tracker/